 If you forget to take a dose, then just take it as soon as possible.

-If you forget to take it by your next dose, only take the next dose.
+If you forget to take it by the time your next dose is due, only take the next dose.
+Do not try and catch up by doubling your next dose.

-If you forget to take your tablets for a few days, you may start getting withdrawal symptoms, including:
+If you forget to take your tablets for a few days, you may start getting withdrawal symptoms.
+Restarting your medication as prescribed should help improve these symptoms.

 • headaches